carlosItDevelop/converting-template-html-css-js-to-angular/README.md

 ## Further help

-Para maiores informações sobre os comando do Angular/CLI execute `ng help` ou confira na referência oficial na página [Angular CLI Overview and Command Reference](https://angular.io/cli).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.